-A review of “Deep Work” by Cal Newport.
+A review of “Deep Work: Rules for Focused Success in a Distracted World” by Cal Newport.

 During the research I have done so far into time management, I have noticed that Deep Work by Cal Newport gets cited frequently, so I had to check it out to see what I could learn.